-As of December 31, 2018, the Audit Committee comprises five Non-executive Directors, three of whom are independent Outside Directors.
-14 meetings were held in the fiscal year under review.
+As of December 31, 2019, the Audit Committee comprises five Non-executive Directors, three of whom are independent Outside Directors.
+Chairperson of the Audit Committee is Tetsuji Fujimoto, Full-time Internal Non-Excutive Director in order to undestand the internal information rapidly and precisely, reflect the change of business environment to the audit activity quickly and practice the effective audit, 14 meetings were held in the fiscal year under review.